TiendaNube/api-docs/resources/transaction.md

 ### Transaction

 Each movement of money is modeled through a Transaction object, which can be of different types (E.g. credit card, cash, wire transfer, refund, etc.).
-Since not all Transactions are atomic, each type can include a finite series of possible states.
+Since not all Transactions are atomic, each type has a Finite-state Machine (FSM) that defines its status.

 A Payment Provider can create the number of Transactions it needs for a given order, and can update their status as they change over time.